lowRISC/opentitan/util/uvmdvgen/README.md

 # uvmdvgen: UVM agent & complete testbench boilerplate code auto-generation tool

-uvmdvgen is a python3 based tool to generate the boilerplate code for a UVM agent as well as the complete UVM testbench for a given DUT.
+`uvmdvgen` is a Python based tool to generate the boilerplate code for a UVM agent as well as the complete UVM testbench for a given DUT.
 The tool generates all the relevant UVM-based classes including the package and the fusesoc core file to make it quickly plug-and-playable.
 The packages import the standard